astronomer/airflow-guides/guides/airflow-datastores.md

 _Cross Communication_

-XComs, or short for "cross communication" are stores of key, value, and timestamps meant to communicate between tasks.
+XComs, short for "cross communication," are stores of key, value, and timestamps meant to communicate between tasks.
 XComs are stored in Airflow's metadata database with an associated `execution_date`, `TaskInstance` and `DagRun`.

 XComs can be "pushed" or "pulled" by all TaskInstances (by using `xcom_push()` or `xcom_pull()`, respectively).